 Featuring a historic castle, Gothic Cathedral, mysterious Hidden Passages and “The House That Moved”, on top of a whole host of pubs and bars, the City of Exeter certainly isn’t short of attractions for those who like to do a little exploring.
 Only around six miles to the north of the course and easily reachable by public transport, the county city of Devon is an obvious choice for those looking to stay in the area.

-Lying on the banks of the River Exe, Exeter boasts all the accommodation options you would expect of a populous city, with chains such as Holiday Inn, Jury’s Inn and Hilton all represented.
-Whatever your tastes and budget though, you should find something to suit your needs, with options ranging from the budget Mercure Exeter Rougemont all the way up to the luxurious Southernhay House Hotel.
+Lying on the banks of the River Exe, Exeter boasts all the accommodation options you would expect of a populous city, with many major chains represented.
+Whatever your tastes and budget though, you should find something to suit your needs, with options ranging from budget all the way up to the luxurious.

 Head Down in Dartmoor